Announcing our 2022 Season

 BST’s first-ever new play commission!
 Out of work, out of money, and out of ideas, David, a writer in his 60s, gives up his condo and moves into a run-down high-rise apartment building in downtown Toronto.
 There, his life becomes inexorably entangled in that of his upstairs neighbor Shelley – a gregarious lesbian in her 80s with encroaching Alzheimer’s-related dementia – and her long-time canine companion, Shadow.
 The curious story of a reluctant care-taker who becomes the backbone of what gradually turns into a kind of family.

-SEXUAL MISCONDUCT OF THE MIDDLE CLASSES by Hanna Moscovitch (U.S. Premiere)
+SEXUAL MISCONDUCT OF THE MIDDLE CLASSES by Hannah Moscovitch (U.S. Premiere)

 October 13 – 23.
 Directed by Margo Whitcomb